 Why Is a Hospitalist Overseeing Your Hospital Stay and Not Your Primary Care Physician?

-"The way medicine has transitioned over the years, it can be challenging for a primary care physician to see patients in the office and the hospital at the same time," said Mary Ellen Pelletier, MD, a Doylestown Health hospitalist.
+"The way medicine has transitioned over the years, it can be challenging for a primary care physician to see patients in the office and the hospital at the same time," said Mary Ellen Pelletier, MD, a Doylestown Health hospitalist and president of the Doylestown Hospital Medical Staff.
 "A hospitalist represents the primary care doctors while their patients are in the hospital.
 We are their patient liaisons."

-Board-certified hospitalists at Doylestown Hospital diagnose and treat nearly 80 percent of all admitted patients.
+Doylestown Health’s board-certified hospitalists diagnose and treat nearly 80 percent of all admitted patients.
 The hospitalist service started in 2005.
-The team has grown to now include 11 full-time physicians, two nurse practitioners and a physician assistant.
+The team has grown to include 15 full-time hospitalists, three pediatric hospitalists and two certified nurse practitioners (CRNP).